 - Bone-In Prime Rib 4 to 7 bone Suggest buying a USDA Prime, Prime Rib

-- 4 Tbsp of Olive or Peanut oil
+- 4 tablespoon of Olive or Peanut oil

-- 4 Tbsp of Fresh Cracked Black Pepper
+- 4 tablespoon of Fresh Cracked Black Pepper

-- 2 Tbsp of Herb's 'd Provence Italian herb season
+- 2 tablespoon of Herb's 'd Provence Italian herb season

 - While the meat is coming to temperature on the counter add salt.
 Adding this first layer of salt will really help the flavor.
 A piece of meat this large doesn't get much seasoning besides the outer crust and the smoke.
 And please do not inject this high-quality cut of meat.
 That's reserved for cheap cuts of meat.
 You could inject with simple butter.